KiritoMainBro88/form-filler/MOCK_FORMS_README.md

 ## Form Structure

-Both mock forms use the same HTML structure as real Google Forms:
+Both mock forms use the same HTML structure as real online forms:

 - **Container**: `.Qr7Oae` elements for each question
 - **Question Text**: `.M7eMe` spans containing the question text